Ääntäminen

 Määritelmät

-- (uncountable) A black rock formed from prehistoric plant remains, composed largely of carbon and burned as a fuel.
+- (uncountable) A black or brownish black rock formed from prehistoric plant remains, composed largely of carbon and burned as a fuel.

-- (countable) A type of coal, such as bituminous, anthracite, or lignite, and grades and varieties thereof.
+- (countable) A type of coal, such as bituminous, anthracite, or lignite, and grades and varieties thereof, as a fuel commodity ready to buy and burn.

 - (countable) A glowing or charred piece of coal, wood, or other solid fuel.

-- (intransitive) To take on a supply of coal (usually of steam ships).
+- (intransitive) To take on a supply of coal (usually of steam ships or locomotives).

 - (intransitive) To be converted to charcoal.